 An individual may address a challenge concerning compliance with the above principles to the Director of Education or designate.
-The designate is, the Coordinator of Information Management/Privacy and Freedom of Information. accountable for the Board's compliance.
+The designate is, the Coordinator of Information Management/Privacy and Freedom of Information. designated individual(s)[KII] accountable for the Board's compliance.